circleci/circleci-docs/jekyll/_cci2/language-go.md

           command: curl --retry 10 --retry-delay 1 --retry-connrefused http://localhost:8080/contacts/test
 ```

-To start service we need to build it first.
-After that we use the same environment variables as we did in the testing step for service to start.
-We're using `background: true` to keep service running and proceed to the next step where we use `curl` to validate service successfully started and responding to our request.
+To start the service we need to build it first.
+After that we use the same environment variables as we did in the testing step for the service to start.
+We're using `background: true` to keep the service running and proceed to the next step where we use `curl` to validate it successfully started and is responding to our request.

 Finally, let's specify a path to store the results of the tests.